Oddjob62/eftserver/README.md

-Script to create new SFTP users on Globescape EFT Express
+Powershell script to create new SFTP users on Globescape EFT Express